Twinklebear/asteroids/README.md

 Asteroids
 =
-An over-engineered implementation of Asteroids
+An over-engineered implementation of Asteroids.
+Also making use of some of [Kenny.nl](http://www.kenney.nl/)'s great art.

 Dependencies
 -